NightShade256/Argentum/README.md

 ## About

-This is a toy emulator.
-I wrote this emulator to learn more about emulation.
-This emulator is not bug-free, nor it should be taken as a reference.
+Argentum GB is a simple Game Boy (DMG) only emulator I wrote during 2021.
+It is a fairly accurate emulator that tries to achieve sub-instruction (M-cycle) accuracy.

+The emulator Passes Blargg's CPU instruction, instruction timing and memory timing tests.
+It also passes the Mooneye GB timer, MBC tests and DMG Acid2.

-Some features missing from this emulator are,
+The things missing from the emulator include Audio support and MBC2 mappers.

-1. APU (Audio Processing Unit)
-2. MBC2, MBC5, and some other mappers.
-3. CGB support.

 ## Building